bitsauce/Carla-ppo/README.md

 in terms of creating agents that drive in the center of the lane, and at a constant target speed of 20 kmh, was reward 5.

 The idea behind this reward function is that...
+TODO

 ## Fail Faster Through Checkpoints